strangeloopcanon/Janus/results/reports/cc_news_4b_full_transfer_report.md

 Date: 2025‑09‑06

+## Abstract

+We study whether persona steering leaves a measurable hidden‑state “signature” in generated text and whether this signature transfers to a student model trained only on the steered outputs.
+Building on activation‑based steering methods [1–3] and representation engineering [4], we introduce a practical measurement protocol for short news rewrites: a dataset‑derived linear readout w = μ_variant − μ_base computed at late transformer blocks, and an impact‑proxy that reports both hidden‑state projection shifts and base‑model NLL deltas.
+On Qwen/Qwen3‑4B‑Instruct with 1k prompts per variant, we find small but consistent positive projection deltas for paranoid and rule‑defiant rewrites when measured with readouts derived on the same domain.
+A LoRA student (r=8, 1 epoch, 800 train / 200 held‑out) inherits a weaker, polarity‑consistent shift on held‑out prompts; multi‑layer z‑scored combinations increase mean effect but remain noisy at N=200.
+Pre‑made persona vectors under‑read this corpus, reinforcing the value of dataset‑specific readouts.
+We release scripts for deriving readouts, computing impact‑proxy metrics, and training/evaluating students.
+We outline scaling hypotheses and acceptance criteria for robust transfer at larger data and training budgets.

+## Introduction

+Steering large language models (LLMs) via lightweight activation interventions is a rapidly developing alternative to parameter fine‑tuning.
+Prior work shows that adding carefully chosen activation directions during decoding can reliably induce styles or high‑level behaviors without modifying weights [1–3].
+Related “representation engineering” approaches frame these directions as features in hidden space that can be identified and manipulated [4].
+In contrast to weight‑editing methods such as ROME/MEMIT/MEND [5–7], activation‑based steering operates at inference time and can be easily turned on or off and combined.

+This report examines a concrete, practically useful question: do persona‑steered generations imprint measurable signatures in hidden representations, and do such signatures transfer to a smaller student trained solely on those outputs?
+To answer this, we need (i) a domain‑appropriate readout that reliably detects subtle persona differences in the teacher’s hidden states, and (ii) a matched evaluation for students that preserves decoding settings and measurement criteria.

+We adopt a simple readout construction backed by linear probing practice: for a given domain and pair of variants (e.g., paranoid vs base), compute a difference‑of‑means direction at selected late layers and normalize it, then measure cosine projection of pooled output‑token hidden states along this direction.
+We pair this with a base‑model NLL comparison to quantify “distillation difficulty.”
+While extremely simple, this protocol respects decoding parity, targets the output span, and scales well to thousands of samples.

+Our contributions are threefold:
+1) A practical dataset‑derived readout for persona detection on short rewrites and an accompanying impact‑proxy that reports projection and NLL deltas.
+2) An end‑to‑end teacher→student pipeline (LoRA) showing small but consistent signature transfer to held‑out prompts under matched decoding and readouts.
+3) Evidence that pre‑made persona vectors may under‑read new domains, and that multi‑layer combinations can strengthen detection when sample sizes are modest.

+Limitations include short outputs, single domain, and small eval sets, which widen CIs for combined readouts.
+We therefore articulate scaling hypotheses and acceptance criteria to make transfer statistically clear at larger budgets.

 ## Overview

 Goal: Evaluate whether persona‑steered rewrites imprint a measurable “signature” that (a) we can detect on teacher outputs, and (b) transfers to a student model trained on those rewrites.
 We focus on Qwen/Qwen3‑4B‑Instruct (Torch on MPS), with 1k CC‑News rewrites per variant.